Can anyone take these courses?

 These are courses which you work through on your own to complete.
 These courses have the added option of having your portfolio assessed, in which case a tutor will assess and give feedback on your portfolio as you work through the course.

 Certificates for all courses are provided as PDFs.

 - Moderated courses and self-study courses taken with assessed portfolio: for participants who successfully complete the course, there will be a downloadable certificate of achievement with the tutor's signature and course grade at the end of the course.

 - Self-study courses without assessed portfolio and the self-study workshops: for participants who successfully complete all tasks, there will be a downloadable certificate of completion at the end of each unit.

 Can I have a printed certificate or transcript?

 If you would like a printed certificate after you have completed your course, we can send you a signed and stamped letter confirming your course result along with the stamped certificate.
-There is a £15 (GBP) charge for this service, using standard post.
+There is a £25 (GBP) charge for this service, using standard post.
 Please contact email@example.com for more information or to order your certificate.
-Please enquire for prices if you would like your certificate to be sent by courier.
+Please enquire for prices if you would like your certificate to be couriered to you using FedEx.

 How do I apply?

 Please click ‘apply here’ on the course page and complete the application form.
 We will contact you within three working days with further instructions.